dbarbuzzi/tvd/README.md

 ## Prerequisites

 * You must have [ffmpeg](https://www.ffmpeg.org/) available on your path regardless of platform.
-* You must register a new app on the Twitch Dev site to get your own client ID
+* If using the source, you must register a new app on the Twitch Dev site to get your own client ID
+  * Provided releases have an embedded client ID

 ## Download